Managing side effects for ALL

 Chemotherapy can lower the number of platelets in your blood.
 This is called thrombocytopenia, and it means you will bruise and bleed more easily from cuts and scrapes.
 You may also have nosebleeds or bleeding gums.
-Women who are menstruating will be given drugs to stop monthly periods and prevent blood loss while platelet counts are low.
+If you usually have monthly periods (menstruate), you will be given drugs to stop periods and prevent blood loss while platelet counts are low.
 Your doctor may recommend you have a platelet transfusion to help raise your platelet count.

 The combination of chemotherapy drugs, as well as the leukaemia itself, will lower your levels of the white blood cells called neutrophils.
 This is known as neutropenia and it can make it harder for your body to fight infections.
 Viruses such as colds, flu and COVID-19 may be easier to catch and harder to shake off, and scratches or cuts may get infected more easily.

 To speed up the production of new white blood cells, your doctor may give you injections of a growth factor drug called granulocyte-colony stimulating factor (G-CSF).
-See the table below for some ways to reduce your risk of getting an infection.
+There are several ways you can reduce your risk of getting an infection.

 Taking care with infections during chemotherapy

 Here are some tips to reduce your risk of infection during chemotherapy, and advice on when to seek medical help.